Weekend Reading – Shaming dividend investors, income for life, all about pensions and more #moneystuff

 Now, with that out of the way, since most of you don’t pay for the G&M behind their paywall (like I do), Ian suggested some low volatility ETFs could offer “a decent dividend yield but with more diversification than a typical dividend fund”.

-Look, I’m all for ETF investing, including dividend ETFs or not.
 I own a few low-cost indexed ETFs and always will.
 But let’s remember before shaming any investors – all investors are different.
 I suspect no two dividend investors are the same just as much as some indexing fans like Ian don’t have the same exact portfolio composition either.
 To assume otherwise is foolish.
+Argue away.

 No arguing with this transparency.
 Robb Engen shared exactly how he invests here.